 In March 2017, a draft bill on the regulation of LDTs, entitled "The Diagnostics Accuracy and Innovation Act", or DAIA, was released for discussion.
 In December 2018, the sponsors of DAIA released a new version of the legislation called the "Verifying Accurate, Leading-edge IVCT Development Act", or VALID Act.
 The VALID Act proposes a risk-based approach to regulate LDTs and creates a new in vitro clinical test category, which includes LDTs, and a new regulatory structure under the FDA.
 Similar versions of the VALID Act have since been introduced.
-The most recent version was released in June 2021.
+The most recent version was released in June 2021, with an updated discussion draft proposed by the Senate on May 18, 2022 as part of the Food and Drug Administration (FDA) Safety and Landmark Advancements Act (FDASLA).
 As proposed, the bill would create a precertification program for lower risk tests not otherwise required to go through premarket review.
 It would grandfather existing tests but would allow the FDA to subject otherwise grandfathered tests to premarket review under certain conditions.
 Similarly, the Verified Innovative Testing in American Laboratories (VITAL) Act was introduced in December 2020 and re-introduced in May 2021.
 In contrast with the VALID Act, the VITAL Act would prevent FDA from regulating LDTs and would instead assign regulatory authority over LDTs entirely to CMS.
 We cannot predict whether either of these or other draft bills governing LDTs will become legislation and cannot quantify the effect of such draft bills on our business.

-In addition, changes in the way the European Union, or EU, regulates LDTs, or in-house tests, could result in additional expenses for offering our current and any future tests or possibly delay or suspend development, or commercialization of such tests.
-In the EU, LDTs are currently not included within the scope of the regulations that govern medical devices and in vitro diagnostic medical devices, or IVD MDs, under certain conditions, as set out in the EU In Vitro Diagnostic Medical Devices Directive (Directive 98/79/EC), or IVDD.
-However, the EU regulatory landscape is significantly changing and the EU Regulation (EU) 2017/746 of April 5, 2017, repealing the IVDD, referred to as the IVD Medical Devices Regulation, or IVDR, becomes applicable on May 26, 2022 (subject to certain transition provisions).
-Under the IVDR, the general safety and performance requirements set out in Annex I will also be applicable to devices manufactured and used only within health institutions, unless certain conditions are met.
-The exemptions provided under the IVDR for LDTs remain to be further interpreted and clarified but are narrower than under the IVDD.
-Further, the date of application of the relevant provisions to such tests that are not covered by the exemption are subject to transition provisions meaning the provisions will apply in May 2024 and May 2028.
+In addition, changes in the way the European Union, or EU, regulates LDTs could result in additional expenses for offering our current and any future tests or possibly delay or suspend development, or commercialization of such tests.
+The EU Regulation (EU) 2017/746 of April 5, 2017, repealing the IVDD, referred to as the IVD Medical Devices Regulation, or IVDR, becomes applicable on May 26, 2022 (subject to certain transition provisions).
+Under the IVDR, the general safety and performance requirements set out in Annex I are also applicable to devices that are not placed on the market but used in the context of a commercial activity.
 If our tests do not qualify for an exemption, we may be subject to the full application of the IVDR with respect to some or all of our existing, as well as future, tests, and we would be required to expend additional time and resources to complying with the requirements of the IVDR.
 Following Brexit, the IVDR will not be applicable in Great Britain (although it will apply in Northern Ireland), but the UK government is currently undertaking a consultation on the regime applicable to in vitro diagnostics in the UK, and it is anticipated that similar provisions will be introduced as under the IVDR.